 - Meat mixed dishes

-- Snack foods (i.e. pretzels, potato chips, & popcorn)
+- Snack foods (i.e. pretzels, potato chips, and popcorn)